Skip to main content

 Step 1: Preparation

-2. Check the Earth Resistance Tester – Ensure the tester is in good working condition.
+• Check the Earth Resistance Tester – Ensure proper functionality before use.

-• Check if the pointer reads zero when the equipment is not in use.
+• Ensure the pointer reads zero when the tester is not in use.

 Step 2: Connection Setup

-• Current Rod (C2): Place it 5 to 30 meters away from the earth pit and drive it 1 meter deep into the ground.
+• Current Rod (C2): Place 5 to 30 meters away from the earth pit and drive 1 meter deep into the ground.

-• Potential Rod (P2): Place it 2 to 15 meters away from the earth pit, along the same axis as the current rod, and drive it 1 meter deep into the ground.
+• Potential Rod (P2): Place 2 to 15 meters away from the earth pit, along the same axis as the current rod, and drive 1 meter deep into the ground.

 Step 3: Measurement Process